yurikr/auto_tag_embedder/README.md

 1. Get a dataset relevant to the problem statement
 2. Prepare the data to feed into the multi label classifier
 3. Read literature to tackle similar problems
-4. Get started on building the multi lable classifier
+4. Get started on building the multi label classifier
-5. Understand the embedder model for multi modal search
+5. Understand the embedder model and several other losses for multi modal search